Floyd Bennett Field: Opening

 The airport dedication occurred on June 26, 1930.
 A crowd of 25,000 attended this aerial demonstration led by Charles Lindbergh and Jimmy Doolittle.
-A flotilla of 600 US Army Air Corps aircraft circled the field as part of the airport dedication.
+A flotilla of 600 U.S. Army Air Corps aircraft circled the field as part of the airport dedication.
 Admiral Byrd, Mayor Walker and his wife, and Cora Bennett were present at the event.
 However, the airport was not finished at that time.
 The administration building and parking areas had yet to be completed.
 The costs of the proposed airport were increasing even as its completion was being delayed.
 A few days after the dedication, The Brooklyn Daily Eagle reported that the airport would not be complete until 1932 and would cost $4.5 million.

 Floyd Bennett Field was formally dedicated again on May 23, 1931, upon its official completion.
 At the time, the Administration Building was almost finished, and the United States Navy was to occupy part of the airfield.
 The dedication was attended by 25,000 people, including Chamberlain; Byrd; Captain John H. Towers, who flew the first transatlantic flight; F. Trubee Davison, the assistant United States Secretary of the Army for Aviation; and Colonel Charles Lindbergh, who flew the first solo transatlantic flight.
 Many of the attendees were also there to view the largest aircraft demonstration to date in the United States' history: that day, 597 aircraft flew over the metropolitan area.
-The New York Times stated that if the aircraft demonstration had not been visible around the city, Bennett Field's dedication might have attracted more spectators.
+The New York Times stated that if the aircraft demonstration had not been visible around the city, Floyd Bennett Field's dedication might have attracted more spectators.